Elegant Gypsy

 Elegant Gypsy is the second album by American jazz fusion guitarist Al Di Meola.
 It was released in 1977 by Columbia Records.

 Background

 Elegant Gypsy was a follow-up album to Di Meola's debut release, Land of the Midnight Sun.
-The distinctive music on the album is a speedy fusion of jazz and rock, with lightning-fast guitar riffs intermixed with lyrical acoustical passages.
+The distinctive music on the album is a speedy fusion of jazz and rock, with a blend of lightning-fast electric riffs and lyrical acoustic passages.
 The songs include explorations of Latin music themes, including acoustic genres like flamenco.

+The inspiration behind one of di Meola's signature songs, “Race with Devil on Spanish Highway”, came from The Kinks’ garage rock classic "You Really Got Me".
+It was the first song he attempted to play on the guitar, when he was between eight and nine years old.

-Elegant Gypsy won an annual award for Best Guitar Album in Guitar Player Magazine.
+Elegant Gypsy won an annual award for Best Guitar Album in Guitar Player.

+Janice Dickinson is the model on the album cover.

 Track listing

 All songs by Al Di Meola unless otherwise noted.